Talbot Street: Talbot House

 An eleven-bay three-storey building with a basement, Talbot House was built in 1842 as a Teacher Training School for women.
-It was designed as part of the Department of Education (now the Department of Education and Skills) campus, the main entrance of which is on Marlborough Street, and was planned by the chief architect of that campus, Jacob Owen.
+It was designed as part of the Department of Education) campus, the main entrance of which is on Marlborough Street, and was planned by the chief architect of that campus, Jacob Owen.
 Bay wings were added by J.H.
 Owens in 1859, and the building is considered to be of architectural interest.
 It now functions as office space for the Department.

 Irish Life complex

 The Irish Life Mall is a small shopping centre.
 Construction began in 1971 after Irish Life bought a set of Warehouses on Talbot Street in order to redevelop the land.
 It has a number of shops spread around a flat shopping mall and is easily accessible from both Talbot Street and Lower Abbey Street.
 The mall is part of the Irish Life Centre, which is a conglomerate of retail and office space, and apartments, with underground parking, and has a large frontage on Talbot Street.
 The car park for the Irish Life Centre is accessible from Abbey Street, exiting onto Beresford lane and Lower Gardiner Street.